etaaa/easyclient/README.md

 # easyclient

-An easy to use Golang wrapper for the net/http package to perform requests.
+An easy to use wrapper for the net/http package to perform network requests with Golang.
 ## Features

-* Auto body closing
+* Automatically response body reading and closing
-* Auto body parsing
-* Easily set and clear cookies for client
-* Easily set cookies for a single request
+* Easily set cookies for a single request or the client session
-* Ordered headers
-* Easily set and clear headers for client
-* Easily set headers for a single request
+* Easily set headers for a single request or the client session
-* Easily set and clear proxy for client
-* Easily set proxy for a single request
+* Easily set proxy for a single request or the client session
+* ...
 ## Usage

-Install:
+Installation:
 ```bash
 go get github.com/etaaa/easyclient
 ```

-Usage:
+Implementation example:
 ```go
 package main